An Internship in Peru

 And while it may sometimes feel like tagging along, remember that your presence alone, as a foreigner, can be valuable to them.
 You may find yourself to be the guest of honor at some events, even though you are just an intern.
 But as a foreigner, you represent an important partnership with the international community in Peru.

 Machismo in Peru

-Although there are many women rising up the ranks in many business and organizations, there is still strong support for traditionally defined gender roles.
-In the office, women tend to receive menial tasks and heavier
+Although many women are rising in the ranks in many businesses and organizations, there is still strong support for traditionally defined gender roles.
+In the office, women tend to receive menial tasks and heavier workloads.

 Religion in the Workplace

 Welcome to your new office in Peru!
-Here is your desk and here is the giant picture of Jesus that will look down at you during your stay.
+Here is your desk and the giant picture of Jesus that will look down at you during your stay.

 Concepts of Time

 The experience of time has been the most beautiful culture shock to me.
 Have a meeting at 9 a.m.?
 Don't expect everyone to come until at least 10 a.m.
 Do not get stressed about this — no one else is.
 Instead, embrace it.
 Have many things to do in your personal life (pay bills, etc)?
 It is perfectly acceptable to leave the office to finish them, so long as there is no imminent deadline.
 That is an advantage of the overlap of personal and work spheres.
 The 9-to-5 mentality does not exist; what is important is that projects get completed — sometimes, you will work extra-long hours, but other days, you will have the afternoon off to go to the beach.